-The Mississippi River Power G.S. is a "run-of-theriver" operation and has a maximum plant output of 2.4 megawatts.
-The station consists of a power house with a debris bypass stoplog sluice and an overflow weir.
-The hydro station can pass approximately 34 cms, with excess flows going over the falls beside the
+The Brian J. Gallagher Generating Station is a "run-ofthe-river" operation and has a maximum plant output of 4.6 megawatts.
+The station consists of an upstream intake structure, including a debris bypass stoplog sluice and an overflow weir.
+Connecting the intake structure to the new powerhouse are identical 9 foot diameter penstocks.
+Inside the new powerhouse are identical 2300 KW generators, operating on 53 feet of head and can pass approximately 36 cms, with excess flow going over the Middle Falls Dam beside the generating facility or down the chancery channel; or over the Millfall Dam or the Willard Dam.

-The dam was first built in 1890 by the Metcalfe brothers and operated for ten years by the Almonte Electric Light Company.
+The Middle Falls dam and a generating station were first built in 1890 by the Metcalfe brothers and operated for ten years by the Almonte Electric Light Company.
 In 1901, the Town of Almonte purchased the plant from the AELC and in 1908 the Almonte Electric Light Commission was formed.
-The dam, however, deteriorated and after several years was rebuilt in 1925 in its present location, just downstream of the original site.
+The generating station deteriorated and after several years was rebuilt in 1925 in the present location, adjacent to the original site.
 Total plant capacity at that time was 840 kilowatts.
-In 1987, major renovations were initiated; however, due to a number of problems completing the work the plant did not reopen until 1991.
+In 1987, major renovations were initiated; however, due to a number of problems completing the work the plant did not reopen until 1990.